 When you call, you will need your product Model and Serial Numbers.
-This information appears on the Model and Serial number plate located on the upper right or rear wall of the interior of your product.
+This information appears on the Model and Serial number plate located on the interior of your product or can be accessed through "Help" in the Customer Menu.

 NORMAL OPERATING SOUNDS